expressjs/expressjs.com/en/advanced/healthcheck-graceful-shutdown.md

 [express-actuator](https://github.com/rcruzper/express-actuator) is a middleware to add endpoints to help you monitor and manage applications.

-Install express-actuator as follows:
+Install `express-actuator` as follows:

 ```console
 $ npm install --save express-actuator
 ```

-Basic template that illustrates using express-actuator:
+Basic template that illustrates using `express-actuator`:

 ```js
 const express = require('express')